 Like any house, however, a tiny house can get pretty pricey.
 If you go for a tiny house that’s more like a mini-estate or a luxury retreat, it may end up costing you a fat wad of cash, which kind of defeats the purpose.
 The cost of a tiny home can range from less than $10,000 all the way up to $180,000 or higher, depending the size and options you choose.

-We went in search of some of the cheapest tiny house options available, and we found five options that start at under $15,000.
-You can turn some of these structures into fully functioning homes, and others you can build into a backyard office, a man or woman cave, or a guest house.
+We went in search of some of the cheapest tiny house options available, and we found five options priced at around $15,000 or less.
+You can turn some of these structures into fully functioning homes, and others you can build into a backyard office, hobby cave, or a guest house.
 However, all of these options are exceptionally affordable when compared to most other tiny houses on the market.

 Outdoor Living Today Studio 96-Square-Foot Backyard Structure

-This little structure can serve as a shell for a separate office, guesthouse, or a backyard bar.
+This little structure can serve as a shell for a separate office, guesthouse, or backyard bar.
 It has paneled interior walls, pre-shingled roof panels, and two functional windows with screens.
 The shell takes about a weekend to build (two people can build it in about two or three days).
 If you add the living essentials like electricity, some insulation, and furniture, you can make this cheap little building into whatever you can imagine.
-Plus, you can buy it at Walmart, and you can get free freight shipping.
+Plus, you can buy it on Amazon.

 Outdoor Living Today SR812 Santa Rosa 96-Square-Foot Backyard Structure

 This is another creative tiny house idea you can use in the backyard for whatever your heart desires (a Star Wars memorabilia room, perhaps?).
 It’s similar to the above option in that it provides the materials for you to build into a shell structure.
 However, this structure has a deck porch, and you’ll likely need to do a bit more additional work to this one (i.e. the windows and roofing will need more work to make the structure livable).
 You’ll also need to add the extras like insulation and electrical to make it into a place you’ll want to hang out.
-But, considering you can buy it at Walmart for under $5,000 and get free freight shipping, it’s not a bad option for someone looking for a backyard DIY project.
+But, considering you can buy it on Amazon for under $7,000, it’s not a bad option for someone looking for a backyard DIY project.